 Tip 2: Mention the challenges you think will be strong enough to shackle you

 Answer: Every role has its fair share of challenges, but that does not give room for incompetence.
-Some of the significant challenges that I foresee are managing higher transaction volumes alone and occasional missing information.
+Some of the significant challenges I foresee are managing higher transaction volumes alone and occasional missing information.
 However, I believe that I can conquer that with the level of education and experience that I have in this field.

 9. How Do You Stay Motivated at Work?